bracesdev/errtrace/README.md

 As a result of this,
 error comparisons and type-casting may not work as expected.
 You can no longer use `==` to compare errors, or type-cast them directly.
-You must use the standard library’s [errors.Is](https://pkg.go.dev/errors#Is) and [errors.As](https://pkg.go.dev/errors#As) functions.
+You must use the standard library's [errors.Is](https://pkg.go.dev/errors#Is) and [errors.As](https://pkg.go.dev/errors#As) functions.